davidgussler/reggie/README.md

-This is a VHDL register file generator written in Rust
+This is a VHDL register file generator.

 Given a JSON input file containing a register dscritption, it can generate: